Guangdong University of Technology: Jieyang Campus

 The Jieyang Campus is located at Huilai, Jieyang City, and covers an area of 1.32 square kilometers.
 The first batch of students started school there in September 2021.

 Wushan Campus

 It was the former campus of Guangdong Institute of Mechanical Engineering, which was sold to Guangdong Teachers College of Foreign Language and Arts in 2006.

 Library

 Its well-stocked library has a collection of over 1,600,000 books and 9,000 sets of electronic literature. (more than 2,840,000 books and 10,000 sets now in 2008).

-Administration

 Faculty

 It has the privilege to confer Doctor’s, Master’s, and bachelor's degrees on qualified students.
-At present the university has 5 doctoral degree programs, 31 master's degree programs (including MBA program), 52 bachelor's degree programs.(10 doctoral degree programs, 51 master's degree programs, including MBA program, and 57 bachelor's degree programs now in 2008)..
+At present the university has 5 doctoral degree programs, 31 master's degree programs (including MBA program), and 52 bachelor's degree programs (10 doctoral degree programs, 51 master's degree programs, including MBA program, and 57 bachelor's degree programs now in 2008).